top of page

 Taking the time to recognise your progress and celebrate even the small steps can help maintain your positive momentum, making it less likely for you to dwell on the negative feelings that arise from critical feedback.

-When creatives build their rejection immunity, they can improve their artwork and focus on growth rather than their failures.
+• When resilience for creatives is built up, they can improve their artwork, productivity and focus on a creative growth mindset rather than their failures.

 Frequently Asked Questions (FAQs)